Saptarshiii/Multilingual-RAG-ChatBot/README.md

 The Default context is about Rabindranath Tagore loaded in dummy.pdf Write your custom context(knowledge about the topic the AI should answer) in any pdf and change the following variable
+## Note: Make sure the dummy.pdf is present in the same folder as the notebook or you can use your own pdf as follows
 ```
 pdf_path = "dummy.pdf"
 #replace dummy.pdf with the name of your context file